MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 >
 > Access to this feature is restricted to select titles.
 Interoperable SDKs for Windows 10 PCs, Windows 7 PCs, Xbox One, iOS,  Android, and Nintendo Switch are available now.
 If you are interested in this feature, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

 PlayFab Party simplifies adding low-latency chat and data communication to your game in a way that's flexible, inclusive, and secured.
-This fully managed service and SDKS are available for a variety of platforms and takes care of:
+This fully-managed service and SDKs are available for a variety of platforms and take care of:

 - establishing connections that are encrypted and authenticated to protect game information and user privacy